Atweaver7/employee-tracker/README.md

 Usage
 This application will allow users to view, add, and edit employees, roles, departments, and managers.

-View walk through video via Screencastify

 License
 This project is license under MIT

-Contributing
-Contributors should read the installation section.

-Tests
-There are no tests for this application.

-Questions